-The purpose of the Colorado Geological Survey’s Geologic Map of the Marmot Peak Quadrangle, Park and Chaffee Counties, Colorado is to describe the geologic setting, mineral and water resources, and geologic hazards of this 7.5-minute quadrangle located south of Fairplay in central Colorado.
+The purpose of this publication is to describe the geologic setting, mineral and water resources, and geologic hazards of this 7.5-minute quadrangle located south of Fairplay in central Colorado.
 Consulting geologists Karen Houck, Jonathan Funk, and Bob Kirkham, staff geologist Chris Carroll, and field assistant Alyssa Heberton-Morimoto completed the field work on this project during the summer of 2007.
 Digital ZIP download.
 OF-12-07D

 From the Author’s Notes: